kahano/E-commerce_WebAPI/README.md

-# Stripe PaymentGateway API Integration with a local build API
+# Stripe PaymentGateway API Integration

 # Project Objectives:
  - Learning how to interact with external API services